-Unfortunately, there are many cases where a victim succumbs to his or her injuries or illness while a personal injury lawsuit is ongoing.
+Unfortunately, there are many cases where a victim succumbs to his or her injuries or illness after hiring a San Antonio personal injury lawyer to file charges.
 In this scenario, the victim’s family surviving family members or an administrator of the estate may continue the lawsuit on the victim’s behalf.
 However, in Texas, it will become a different type of lawsuit once a family member takes over.
 Having a wrongful death lawyer on your side in this scenario can help you achieve the results that your loved one and family deserve.

 What Is a Wrongful Death Claim?

 In Texas, it is possible to file a civil lawsuit in pursuit of financial compensation for the death of a loved one that occurs due to wrongful or preventable means.
 The state’s definition of wrongful death is a death caused by someone else’s wrongful act, neglect, carelessness, unskillfulness or default (Texas Civil Practice and Remedies Code Section 71.002).

 If you lost someone you loved in a preventable accident, such as a car accident or workplace disaster in San Antonio, you may be eligible to file a wrongful death lawsuit, even if the injured individual had filed a personal injury claim prior to death.
 A successful wrongful death claim can result in financial compensation for surviving family members’ mental anguish, grief, loss of consortium, funeral and burial costs, lost earnings from the decedent, and more.

 In Texas, a deceased individual’s surviving spouse, child or parent can file a wrongful death claim.
 If these parties do not come forward within three months of the date of the victim’s death, the personal representative of the estate can file instead.
 No cause of action may be brought after two years of the date of the decedent’s death, however.
 Any damages (financial compensation) won in a wrongful death claim will be divided among surviving family members and beneficiaries.